AbdiNi/NougatBOT/README.md

 A list of technologies used in the project:
 * [Python]: Version 3.8
-* [Library]: os, nltk, discord, dotenv, pymongo, random
+* [Library]: os, nltk, discord, dotenv, pymongo, random, googletrans, joblib

 ## Installation
 ***